amerinor01/pcm/pcc/api.md

     - Swift: we don't support pacer delay output and don't have FP cwnd defined
     - DCTCP: no load balancing, uses uint32_t to work with alpha, might be broken due to casts
     - DCQCN: uses floats local state
+    - Smartt:
+        - needs average RTT that we don't support
+        - needs size of the trimmed packet (we can't distinguish NACKs from Trims)
+8. **Meeting notes**
+    - Have a special value that encodes disabling signal
+    - set_signal -- pass a threshold from the handler
+    - constants API.

 ### Runtime
 1. Can we generalize current pthread-based scheduler+flow-threads to the portable sofwtare C runtime SDK, such that it can be seamlessly integrated with HTSIM, DPA/BF or into libfabric (RxD)?